Coffee Consumption and Coronary Artery Calcium | Journal Scan

 The results in this young and low-risk cohort are not generalizable, nor does it establish causality between coffee and reduced CAC.
 Further, the CAC score versus coffee consumption 10-20 years later may differ since high coffee drinkers also had higher fasting serum glucose, glycated hemoglobin, cholesterol, triglycerides, and low-density lipoprotein cholesterol, and lower high-density lipoprotein cholesterol and systolic blood pressure, and a higher consumption of total energy, red and processed meats, alcohol, and a lower consumption of fruits and vegetables.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Diet, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Diet, Hypertension, Smoking

 Keywords: Atherosclerosis, Alcohol Drinking, Blood Pressure, Calcium, Cholesterol, Cholesterol, LDL, Cholesterol, HDL, Coffee, Coronary Artery Disease, Cross-Sectional Studies, Diabetes Mellitus, Dyslipidemias, Fasting, Hypercholesterolemia, Glucose, Hypertension, Lipoproteins, HDL, Lipoproteins, LDL, Middle Aged, Regression Analysis, Obesity, Prevalence, Primary Prevention, Smoking, Tomography, Triglycerides